 As one of the best Fidelity ESG funds, it invests at least 80% of its assets in equity securities of firms that emphasize and enhance women’s leadership and development, making it one of the top Fidelity ESG funds.
 Companies that meet the following criteria at the time of purchase fall into these categories:

-(b) The firm must be managed by a board of directors with at least one-third female directors; or
+- (b) The firm must be managed by a board of directors with at least one-third of female directors; or

 According to Fidelity’s study, firms with women in senior roles and programs that promote gender diversity outperform the market over time.